icwong/HeapImplementation/README.md

 # Heap Implementation

-Using heap implementation on a priority queue.
+Using a heap to implement a priority queue.
+I created a C++ heap class, which stores pairs consisting of an element and priority value in integer.